StefanSchubert/sabi/README.md

 # Seawater Aquarium Business Intelligence (sabi)

-...aims to gain insights from aquarium hobbyist for aquarium hobbyist according seawater measures.
+...is a semi-scientific (or public science) project that aims to gain insights from aquarium hobbyist for aquarium hobbyist according seawater ecosystems.

 ## Vision I